nzmm/granite/README.md

 # granite
-Bootstrap a django website.
-Based on mezzanine cms.
+Bootstrap a django based website.
+Complete with a simple home brewed cms solution.